Choose Wisely: Roller Skates vs Inline Skates

 Ideal For:

-- Fitness & long-range skating
+- Fitness and distant skating

-- Complex tricks and advanced manoeuvres
+- Tricks and intricate manoeuvres

 - Speed lovers